 Sometimes hamsters are not that easy to catch, even if you locate them, so you might have to set a "trap" to safely catch your lost hamster.

-- As a last resort, get a humane mouse trap, also called a live mouse trap and bait it with peanut butter.
+- Try a humane trap: As a last resort, get a humane mouse trap, also called a live mouse trap and bait it with peanut butter.
 These do occasionally malfunction so it is possible that it could injure your hamster but it is fairly unlikely and they usually work well.

 Remember to be patient and do not give up too quickly.
 Hamsters seem to manage on their own quite well for a few days feeding off of crumbs or stored food in their cheek pouches.
 Many people are often sure that their hamsters are gone for good and suddenly a few days later they find them.